About the Competition

 Phase III - Live Panel Judging

-Contestants who qualify as finalists will be asked to prepare a presentation to be given before a live panel of judges.
-The exact date, time, and location will vary by division but will take place during the week of April 6-12, 2014.
+Contestants who qualify as finalists will be asked to deliver a presentation before a live panel of judges.
+The live panel judging for the community and college divisions will take place during the evenings on Monday, April 6 and Thursday, April 7, respectively.
 Participants will be given 10 minutes to present their idea to the judges and will then be subject to 10-15 minutes of Q&A from the judges.
 Additional information regarding this phase of the competition will be provided to finalists when they are notified of their advancement to the Live Panel Judging.

 Phase IV - Awards Dinner